goncalofmtorres/ex/docs/source/index.rst

-.. gestao_geometrica documentation master file, created by sphinx-quickstart on Thu Jul  1 00:00:00 2021.
+.. ex documentation master file, created by sphinx-quickstart on Thu Jul  1 00:00:00 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.